pippinbarr/cart253-2020/topics/object-oriented-programming/object-oriented-programming-activity.md

 ### Add a `gravity()` method

 Our ball needs to respond to gravity as well as its own current movement.
 This will allow it to fall downwards on its own.
-To do this, we'll create a method that takes a parameter specify the amount of gravity to apply to the the acceleration.
+To do this, we'll create a method that takes a parameter specifying the amount of gravity to apply to the the acceleration.

 `Ball.js`
 1. Define a `gravity()` method in the class that takes one parameter, `force`
 2. Add the `force` parameter to the ball's `y` acceleration

 A positive force will then cause the ball to accelerate __downwards__.
+That's what gravity does!

 ### Add a `bounce()` method